Super Mom (TV series)

-Super Mom is an 2018 Indian-Tamil-language children reality television show airs on Zee Tamil and streamed on ZEE5.
+Super Mom is a 2018 Indian-Tamil-language children reality television show airs on Zee Tamil and streamed on ZEE5.
 Over four years, Super Mom has rolled out three seasons and Archana Chandhoke and her daughter Zaara Vineet has continued as a host for three seasons.

 The show about Tamil Television celebrity moms and their kids, where they indulge in various fun games and activities together.
-The winner of this game show will be crowned as the “Super Mom”.
+The winner of this game show will be crowned as the "Super Mom".
 The first season was premiered on 4 November 2018.

-Production

-The show was premiered on 4 November 2018 as scheduled.
-This show provided a platform to prove their mettle, capability, coordination and strength of the Super Mom, there are several celebrity moms and children pairs who participate in the show.

 Overview

 Season 1

 The first season aired on every Sunday at 20:00 from 4 November 2018 to 3 March 2019 and ended with 17 Episodes.
 The winner of the season was Television Actress Swetha and her son Hrithik.
 Actress Preethi and her daughter Laya was the runner-up, Deepa and her son Godwin and Krithika Laddu and her daughter Srika was Second Runner-up.